idelfonsog2/idelfonsog2.github.io/README.md

 ### Intern  iOS Mobile Developer | [YellowPepper](http://www.yellowpepper.com) | Miami, U.S. | Nov 2016 - May 2017

 - Worked with multiple iOS **mobile banking apps** developed with Objective-C and third-party frameworks.
-- Worked with an off-site team and product owner (different time zones) in order to address patch fixes.
+- Worked on production-bugs in collaboration with DevOps and Quality Assurance teams
-- Addressed client’s concern regarding the app’s privacy policy in order to submit to App Store.
+- Run small proof of concept features in order to validate the demand

 ### tools/frameworks/libraries: